avaneev/prvhash/README.md

 [security level](https://en.wikipedia.org/wiki/Security_of_cryptographic_hash_functions)
-that corresponds to the hash length specification: the collision resistance is equal to `2^(n/2)` while the preimage resistance is equal to `2^n`, where `n` is the resulting hash length.
+that corresponds to the hash length specification: the collision resistance is equal to `2^(n/2)` while the preimage resistance is equal to `2^n`, where `n` is the resulting hash length in bits.

 PRVHASH can generate 32- to unlimited-bit hashes, yielding hashes of roughly equal quality independent of the chosen hash length.
 PRVHASH is based on